JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 ### Agama Project Detail Screen

-Using appropriate key-press command from [help screen](#agama-project-help-menu) to bring up the project detail screen as shown in the image below.
+Use the appropriate key-press command from [help screen](#agama-project-help-menu) to bring up the project detail screen which is shown in the image below.

 ![image](../../assets/agama_project_detail.png)